CECT: Controllable Ensemble CNN and Transformer for COVID-19 Image Classification: Related Work

-\textbf{Marrying CNN and transformer} In pursuit of leveraging the merits of both CNN and transformer, a significant amount of work has been dedicated to combining CNN and transformer in different ways.
-Among these, the most common way is to marry CNN and transformer either in tandem or parallel \citep{duong2021detection, wang2023pneunet, gu2022chest, mei2022marrying, sun2021hybridctrm}.
-For example, Duong et al. \citep{duong2021detection} developed a ViT-Eff method, in which input images are fed into EfficientNet \citep{tan2019efficientnet}.
-The extracted feature maps are then fed to the transformer, followed by the prediction head.
-Instead of tandem or parallel combination, certain studies focus on fusing CNN and transformer in a more inner way with redesigned intrinsic modules \citep{guo2022cmt, xu2021co, maaz2022edgenext, graham2021levit, mehta2021mobilevit}.
-A case in point is the CMT \citep{guo2022cmt} developed by Guo et al. The CMT follows the design of ResNet \cite{he2016deep} and is composed of several reimagined blocks, such as the local perception unit, lightweight multi-head self-attention, and inverted residual feed-forward network.
+In pursuit of leveraging the merits of both CNN and transformer, a significant amount of work has been dedicated to combining CNN and transformer in different ways.
+Among these, the most common way is to marry CNN and transformer either in tandem or parallel.
+For example, Duong et al. \citep{duong2021detection} developed a ViT-Eff method, in which input images are fed into EfficientNet \citep{tan2019efficientnet} and the extracted feature maps are then fed to the transformer and prediction head.
+Dong and colleagues \citep{dong2022cswin} proposed a CSWin Transformer, in which the convolutional token embedding is applied to the input ahead of feeding to consequent CSwin Transformer blocks with cross-shaped window attention.
+Tu et al. \citep{tu2022maxvit} proposed a MaxViT with a scalable attention mechanism termed multi-axis attention, in which the input is fed into the convolution stem followed by the transformer blocks.
+The multi-axis attention comprises blocked local and dilated global attention, enabling spatial interactions between global and local elements for inputs of any resolution while maintaining linear complexity.
+Comparable work is seen in CrossViT \citep{chen2021crossvit} proposed by Chen et al., in which convolution is implemented to achieve patch embedding.
+The CrossViT comprises a dual-branch transformer and combines image patches at different sizes to produce stronger image features.
+Besides, a cross-attention-based token fusion module is developed.
+For each branch, a single token is utilized as a query for information exchange across branches.
+Instead of tandem or parallel combinations, certain studies focus on fusing CNN and transformer in a more intrinsic way with reconfigured modules.
+A case in point is the CMT \citep{guo2022cmt} developed by Guo et al. The CMT follows the design of ResNet and is composed of several reimagined blocks, such as the local perception unit, lightweight multi-head attention, and inverted residual feed-forward network.
+Besides, Xu and colleagues \citep{xu2021co} proposed a CoaT method endowed with co-scale and conv-attentional mechanisms.
+The co-scale mechanisms preserve the cohesiveness of the encoder branches of the transformer while the conv-attentional mechanism achieves relative position embedding.
+Pan et al. \citep{pan2023slide} proposed a Slide-Transformer model with a novel slide attention module derived by substituting shifting operations with designed depthwise convolutions.
+It can not only impose local inductive bias like local attention but also maintain high flexibility and efficiency.